Morsmalleo/AhMyth/UPGRADES.md

 #
 - [ ] 06: Integrate a Windows `.exe` Builder for an AhMyth Windows client.
 #
-- [ ] 07: Integrate APK obfuscation to avoid the payload being decompiled after deployment.
+- [x] 07: Integrate APK obfuscation to avoid the payload being decompiled after deployment.

+Done with progaurd!
 #
 - [ ] 08.
 Test AhMyth on Android via the use of apache cordova considering that apache cordova uses a cordova version of electron to produce mobile apps